crackinggood/gww/comment-policy.md

 ---
 # Comment Policy

 The comment tool this site uses is [Discus](http://disqus.com) - and they have created a [good set of rules](https://help.disqus.com/community-tips/building-identity-and-audience/sample-community-guidelines) appliciable to comments on the site.
-Please follow these rules, and above all, be kind.
-Thanks!
+Please follow these rules, but above all, **be kind**!

 ## Keep it civil aka don’t be a jerk